aniketicloud/css-grid-examples/src/5-positioning-items/04-alignment/01-concepts.md

 ---

+## justify-content & align-content

-Both 'justify-content' and 'align-content' has same possible properties
+Both 'justify-content' and 'align-content' properties has the same possible values as shown in the table below.

 |     | property value  | alignment                                                   |
 | --- | --------------- | ----------------------------------------------------------- |